exonum/exonum-doc/src/advanced/consensus/requests.md

   and the timeout.
 - If the node does not have certain transactions from this `propose`, it initiates sending `RequestTransactions`.
-- If there are committed transactions in `propose`, then discard them.
 - A list of nodes that have all transactions should be copied from the remote `RequestState` for `RequestPropose`, if it existed. (**TODO** clarify)
-- _According to the main consensus logic_, a commit occurs, if all the necessary conditions are met.

 ### `prevote` receiving